FirebaseExtended/firebase-queue/README.md

         name: "Chris"
 ```

-Once the message is sanitized, it will be resolved and the data will be updated in the task (imagine for a minute that queue is a blacklisted word):
+Once the message is sanitized, it will be resolved and both the reserved keys and the data will be updated in the task (imagine for a minute that queue is a blacklisted word):

 ```
 root